To view the annual report with financial data, Download a copy of the 2013 Annual Report (PDF 322KB).

 - Online Information UK

-- UX Camp Brighton
+- UX Brighton (UX Camp, Oktoberfest)

 Corporate Sponsors and Partners are commercial entities who provide economic or technical support to the Institute and/or to our members in exchange for promotion on our website and newsletter.
 Corporate sponsors help to fund Institute operations and activities.